gwwswhat/crunum/README.md

 ## What is Crunum?
 Crunum(which stand for "Crunching number") is a library for Matrix and Vector,

-It only support Lua, for now.
+It only supports Lua, for now.

+Purpose?
+For fun
 ## How to install it
 Clone this repository
 ```bash